Skip to main content

 Innovator and industrial partner/s:

-Mineral Products Association Ltd (MPA), Hanson Cement, Imerys Aluminates, Forterra Building Products, Tarmac, University College London, University of Dundee
+Mineral Products Association Ltd (MPA), Hanson Cement, Imerys Aluminates, Forterra Building Products, Tarmac, University College London, University of Dundee.

-The innovation
+The project

 The demonstration